builders-garden/base-frame/README.md

-# XMTP Base Frame
+# Base Frame

-This is a Farcaster and XMTP Frame starter made with [Next.js](https://nextjs.org/) following the [frames.js OpenFrames](https://framesjs.org/middleware/openframes) standard, working on Base mainnet.
+This is a frame following the [frames.js OpenFrames](https://framesjs.org/middleware/openframes) standard, working on Base mainnet.

 ## Getting Started